tim-forrer/tim-forrer.github.io/_pages/about.md

 subtitle: i'm just a boy, standing in front of some maths, asking it to make sense

 profile:
-  align: right
+  align: left
   image: me.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >
+    <p>Room 937, Faculty of Science Bldg.
+1</p>
     <p>7-3-1 Hongo,</p>
     <p>Bunkyo-ku, Tokyo</p>
     <p>〒113-0033</p>